We hope you enjoy our walks

 This site can take no responsibility for paths that have been fenced off or closed since this series of walks was published.
 Some signs, stiles, and gates might also have been damaged or hidden since these walks went live.

-The words and images on all these walks are released under Creative Commons BY-NC-SA 4.0, which means that you are free to reproduce, copy and share the content for non-commerical purposes as long as you give full attribution to the author and link to the original content.
+The words and images on all these walks are released under Creative Commons BY-NC-SA 4.0, which means that you are free to reproduce, copy and share the content for non-commercial purposes as long as you give full attribution to the author and link to the original content.
+You can read more about our copyright policy here.

 And if you spot us on one of the walks, or, perhaps, in a beer garden, stop and say hi; it's always nice to hear from people who have enjoyed the walks.